spacelift-io/spacelift-migration-kit-chilly/custom/README.md

 ## Generate Code for Jenkins Stacks

-Once the data has been exported, run the `spacemk generate-jenkins-stacks` command to generate Terraform code for the stacks without VCS configuration.
+Once the data has been exported, run the `spacemk generate --stack-type=jenkins` command to generate Terraform code for the stacks without VCS configuration.
 Then, push that code to the GitHub repository as usual.

+Check `spacemk generate --help` for all `--stack-type` option values.

 ## Infracost Integration